Edward Meneeley: Work

 A three-time recipient of grants from the Pollock-Krasner Foundation, as well as the National Endowment for the Arts and British Arts Council, Meneeley staged his first one-person exhibit in New York in 1962.
 Prior to making his mark on the arts community as an artist, Meneeley was best known for his archival photographic record of the works of others, first as a staff photographer of Contemporary Slides and later as owner of Portable Gallery Press and ESM Documentations.

+From 6 December 1981–3 January 1982, the Sordoni Art Gallery, Wilkes College, Wilkes-Barre presented Edward Halter Meneeley Painting & Sculpture.

 His last four decades included several solo and group shows in New York, London, and other major cities including Athens, Edinburgh, Atlanta, and Wilmington, North Carolina.

 Meneeley cut his teeth in the world of abstract expressionism and the New York School beginning in his early adulthood in the 1950s.
 It was then when he was flavored by rapport with the likes of Franz Kline and Frank O'Hara through their artistic exchanges at the legendary Cedar Tavern and the Artists' Club.

 He visited the studios and became friends with Willem de Kooning, Helen Frankenthaler, Hans Hofmann, Jasper Johns, Robert Motherwell, Robert Rauschenberg, Theodoros Stamos, and Andy Warhol, among others.

 His first hand experience with the New York School was furthered by his serving as archival photographer for major exhibits at the Museum of Modern Art under the supervision of Alfred Barr and Dorothy Miller, as well as major shows at such cutting edge galleries as Leo Castelli, Andre Emmerich, Alan Stone, Eleanor Ward, Betty Parsons, and Martha Jackson.

 In 2010, he was given a solo exhibition within the Cathedral of Saint John the Divine, New York.

 Meneeley died on December 29, 2012, at the age of 85.